FlexTaco/project3/README.md

 The following **optional** features are implemented:

 - [x] A shuffle button is used to randomize the order of the cards
-- [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
 - [x] A counter displays the user's current and longest streak of correct responses
-- [] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

-The following **additional** features are implemented:

 ## Video Walkthrough